BettercareHealth/bettercare/congenital-disorders/test-2.md

 ---
-book: Birth Defects
+book: Congenital Disorders
 title: Test 2.
 Care, prevention and counselling
 layout: test
 ---

 # Test 2: Care, prevention and counselling

-1. Which birth defect is common in South Africa?
+1. Which congential disorder is common in South Africa?
 	+	Oculocutaneous albinism.
 	-	Cystic fibrosis.
 	-	Marfan syndrome.
 	-	Sickle cell anaemia.
-2. Where can people with birth defects be offered the best possible care?
+2. Where can people with congential disorders be offered the best possible care?
 	-	Only in industrialised countries.
 	-	Only in large towns and cities.
 	-	Only in hospitals with a genetic centre.